Hop On Hop Off Budapest Tickets

 Accessibility

-Hop On Hop Off Budapest says 85 percent of its bus fleet is wheelchair accessible.
+Budapest Hop On Hop Off Bus says 85 percent of its bus fleet is wheelchair accessible.

 What to See & Do